jtb324/COMPADRE/README.md

 ### Option 2: Singularity

-COMPADRE can also be built and ran using Singularity.
+COMPADRE also offers Singularity support.
 This option is recommended for use in HPC environments without Docker permissions.

 ```bash
 # Build image file using Docker Hub link